-Symptoms of SSRI withdrawal include insomnia, nausea, alteration of touch sensation, and feelings of electrical shocks in the brain.
+SSRI withdrawal symptoms include insomnia, nausea, alteration of touch sensation, and feelings of electrical shocks in the brain.
 When these symptoms are present, it is referred to as SSRI discontinuation syndrome, and it is not officially a side effect of addiction.
-A Danish study published in Science Nordic argues that as many as 37 out of the 42 withdrawal symptoms for the known addictive benzodiazepine medications that were largely discontinued as antidepressant medications with the rise of SSRIs are identical to those experienced during SSRI discontinuation syndrome.
+A Danish study published in Science Nordic argues that as many as 37 out of the 42 withdrawal symptoms for the known addictive benzodiazepine medications that were discontinued mainly as antidepressant medications with the rise of SSRIs are identical to those experienced during SSRI discontinuation syndrome.

-Whether or not antidepressant and SSRI medications are considered officially addictive, if you are suffering from depression and/or long-term usage of these medications, you may benefit from specialized treatment for substance abuse and mental health disorders.
-You should not quit taking these medications without assistance from a doctor or other medical professional.
+Whether or not an antidepressant and SSRI medications are considered officially addictive, if you are suffering from depression and long-term usage of these medications, you may benefit from specialized treatment for substance abuse and mental health disorders.
+It would be best to quit taking these medications without assistance from a doctor or other medical professional.

 Depression varies widely from person to person.
 It is defined by the Mayo Clinic as a mood disorder affecting how you think, behave, and feel, and it is indicated by loss of interest and persistent sadness.
-The treatment of depression often requires both medications and behavioral or Cognitive Behavioral Therapy (CBT) in order to be most successful.
-CBT teaches coping mechanisms and helps individuals to modify negative thought and behavior patterns into more positive outlooks and self-images.
-Healthy lifestyle changes, including a balanced and nutritious diet as well as exercise or recreational opportunities, are helpful during recovery as well as they increase natural endorphins and pleasant feelings.
+The treatment of depression often requires both medications and behavioural or Cognitive Behavioral Therapy (CBT) to be the most successful.
+CBT teaches coping mechanisms and helps individuals modify negative thought and behaviour patterns into more positive outlooks and self-images.
+Healthy lifestyle changes, including a balanced and nutritious diet and exercise or recreational opportunities, are helpful during recovery and increase natural endorphins and pleasant feelings.

-Depression often co-occurs with other mental health disorders and substance abuse as those suffering may turn to illicit substances or alcohol in order to numb the pain or in an attempt at self-medication.
+Depression often co-occurs with other mental health disorders and substance abuse.
+Those suffering may turn to illicit substances or alcohol to numb the pain or attempt self-medication.
 Similarly, the abuse of substances may lead to depression or depressive thoughts.
-It is often unclear which comes first, but ADAA estimates that depression and substance abuse disorders co-occur at least 20 percent of the time.
+It is often unclear which comes first, but ADAA estimates that depression and substance abuse disorders co-occur at least 20 per cent of the time.